Policies for Zuckerberg Transcripts

 How can I gain access to The Zuckerberg Files?

 While The Zuckerberg Files is an open-access public archive, and the bibliographic and metadata are available to the public, access to the full-text transcripts and archived video files has been password-protected in adherence to the "Code of Best Practices in Fair Use for Scholarly Research in Communication".
-Scholars wishing to gain access to the full archive should email firstname.lastname@example.org with their name, affiliation, and a 500-word description of the research project or purpose for which the materials will be put.
+Researchers wishing to gain access to the full archive should submit their request "here.